TcMenu/tcMenu/tcMenuGenerator/packager-all-platforms.md

 ## Notes about the packaged plugins

 We keep a set of packaged plugins with the designer, they are assembled from the tcMenu/xmlPlugins directory into a zip file that's even in the repository, to make builds easier.
-The packaged plugins file is  tcMenuGenerator/src/main/resources/packaged-plugins/initialPlugins.zip and can be built by zipping up the .tcmenu/plugins directory once they are in a satisfactory state.
+The packaged plugins are now built automatically as part of the maven build (see the assembly plugin).
 Each plugin is at the top level and will be expanded into ~/.tcmenu/plugins directory by the app.

 ## Extra steps that we follow for production releases